 What if I have a complaint?

 If you have a complaint about the service you have received in respect of the administration of your SIPP, please write to Mr Colin McCarthy at Wealthtime Limited, The Oak House, Barford Lane, Downton, Salisbury, Wiltshire.
 SP5 3QA.
-You may also make a complaint to the Financial Ombudsman Service, Exchange Tower, London, E14 9SR.
-Telephone: 0800 023 4 567.
+You may also make a complaint to The Financial Ombudsman Service, Exchange Tower, London, E14 9SR (telephone: 0800 023 4 567), or The Pensions Ombudsman, 11 Belgrave Road, London, SW1V 1RB (telephone: 0800 917 4487).
 Details can be supplied on request.
 Any complaint regarding the advice given to you by your Financial Adviser should be referred to them for review under their own complaints process, details of which should already have been provided by them.
 If you have a complaint regarding an individual investment, this should be directed to the individual fund manager concerned and again, details should be provided by your Financial Adviser.

 Making a complaint will not affect your legal rights.
 For more information, you will find our Complaints Leaflet in the Literature Library.

 Can I claim compensation?